East Harling

-East Harling is a village in the English county of Norfolk.
-The village forms the principal settlement in the civil parish of Harling, and is located 8 mi east of Thetford and 25 mi south-west of the city of Norwich on the banks of the River Thet.
+East Harling is a village in the civil parish of Harling in the Breckland district of the English county of Norfolk.

+East Harling is located 8 mi east of Thetford and 25 mi south-west of Norwich on the banks of the River Thet.

 History

 East Harling's name is of Anglo-Saxon origin and derives from the Old English for the eastern part of the settlement of 'Herela's' people.